Aayush10016/JAVA-DSA/Strings/Strings_Notes&Patterns.md

-# 📘 STRINGS — Complete Notes + Definitions + Pattern Recognition + Kunal Kushwaha Base Codes
+# 📘 STRINGS — Complete Notes + Definitions + Pattern Recognition + Base Codes

 Strings are one of the most important topics in DSA and interviews.
 A strong understanding of string manipulation unlocks many problems involving text, patterns, sliding windows, and hashing.